-For over 122 years, our culture has focused on providing a variety of banking and financial services and exceptional service to our customers.
-Our board of directors and employees are devoted to continuing our legacy of service and contributing to the prosperity of the Mississippi Gulf Coast.
+For over 123 years, our culture has focused on assisting customers on the Mississippi Gulf Coast in meeting their long-term financial needs.
+Our board of directors and employees are dedicated to continuing our legacy of service and contributing to the economic advancement of the Mississippi Gulf Coast.